 The Drone Code: What IDs do I need?

-There are two types of ID you may need to fly a drone - a Flyer ID and an Operator ID.
-Every drone we sell at Wex will require at least an Operator ID, due to the fact that all drones with cameras require the user to have one.
+There are two types of ID you may need to fly a drone in the UK: a Flyer ID and an Operator ID.

-An Operator ID designates you as the person responsible for the drone, while a Flyer ID shows that you have passed the CAA’s official theory test.
+An Operator ID designates you as the person responsible for the drone, while a Flyer ID shows that you have passed the CAA’s official theory test and understand the rules for safe drone operation.

 |